Share A Hug Day: The Benefits Of Physical Touch And Affection

 While they may sometimes be taken for granted, hugs can be a means for people to receive comfort, reduce stress, and strengthen their bond with others.
 There are many reasons to hug someone, including but not limited to getting a promotion at work, moving into a new house, or welcoming a new child into the world.
 Some people hug to offer comfort, peace, or support to someone who is hurting.

-Hugs can be shared between friends, partners, and family members.
+Hugs can be exchanged between friends, partners, and family members.
 A hug is a universal sign of affection and compassion.
-Share a Hug Day is an opportunity to recognize and celebrate the value of hugging and sharing compassion and care for other humans.
+Share a Hug Day is an opportunity to recognize and celebrate the value of hugging and "showing compassion and care for other humans.
 Whether you enjoy physical touch or wish to abstain, there are several ways to show your loved ones you care on Share a Hug Day.

-Hugs are a non-sexual interpersonal touch used to communicate affection and promote well-being.
+Hugs are a nonsexual interpersonal touch used to communicate affection and promote well-being.
 A consensual and welcome hug tells someone you care about, love, or miss them without using verbal language.
 Hugs can be used for greetings, comfort, encouragement, or calming presence.

 You can give bear hugs, side hugs, front hugs, or hugs from behind.
 Some people offer tight hugs, and others offer short ones.
 Hugs can serve to say "hello," "goodbye," "I missed you," and "I love you."
-They can also be a sign of compassion and dedication and impart a feeling of security.
+They can also be a sign of compassion and dedication and impart a feeling of closeness.

 Hugging may last from a few seconds to several minutes or more.
 The calming and comforting effects of hugging are due to the release of oxytocin and serotonin.
 The longer an embrace, the more of a positive and soothing effect it may have, as these chemicals reach their highest levels when you hug or cuddle for seven or more seconds.